OctopusDeploy/docs/docs/installation/index.md

 description: How to install the central Octopus Deploy Server.
 ---

 This section walks you through installing the **self-hosted** Octopus Deploy server.
+If you need to upgrade you existing Octopus Deploy server, see our [upgrading guide](/docs/administration/upgrading/index.md).

 If you're interested in the **cloud-hosted** Octopus server, you can [register for an account](https://octopus.com/account/register).